- Home

 Fort Island Park and Fairlawn Park (Oxbow) Hikes

-The Naturalists will be offering hikes throughout the year as part of scheduled programs and as separate hike events to be posted on our calendar and on social media.
-If you have any group of 5 or more that would like to schedule a general or specific hike with a Naturalist please call the Learning Resource Center or email to schedule your personalized hike.
+Our Naturalists offer guided hikes throughout the year as part of scheduled programs, as well as during special hike events listed on our calendar and social media.
+Groups of five or more interested in a general or specialized hike with a Naturalist can schedule a personalized experience by calling the Learning Resource Center or emailing us.

 Looking to complete Scout Badge requirements?